seaboyz/You-Dont-Know-JS/scope-closures/ch7.md

 Instead, I'm going to focus on a practical perspective.
 We'll start by defining closure in terms of what we can observe in different behavior of our programs, as opposed to if closure was not present in JS.
 However, later in this chapter, we're going to flip closure around to look at it from an *alternative perspective*.

 Closure is a behavior of functions and only functions.
-If you aren't dealing with a function, closure does not apply.
-An object cannot have closure, nor does a class have closure (though its functions/methods might).
-Only functions have closure.
+If you aren't dealing with a function, closure does not apply. ***An object cannot have closure, nor does a class have closure (though its functions/methods might).
+Only functions have closure***.

-For closure to be observed, a function must be invoked, and specifically it must be invoked in a different branch of the scope chain from where it was originally defined.
-A function executing in the same scope it was defined would not exhibit any observably different behavior with or without closure being possible; by the observational perspective and definition, that is not closure.
+***For closure to be observed, a function must be invoked, and specifically it must be invoked in a different branch of the scope chain from where it was originally defined.
+A function executing in the same scope it was defined would not exhibit any observably different behavior with or without closure being possible; by the observational perspective and definition, that is not closure.***

 Let's look at some code, annotated with its relevant scope bubble colors (see Chapter 2):